alii/freaking-awesome-scrolling/README.md

 ```
 Now for every <a> link that links to an anchor (`#like`, `#this`), your website will do a freaking awesome scroll with the easing you picked!

 For a list of easings, please visit [easings.net](https://easings.net)

+Example in `example.html`.
+Awesome!